 Unlike ASTM E1967 (RI), ASTM E2926 (µXRF) suggests three methods to compare K and Q samples: spectral overlay, range overlap of element ratios, and/or a ±3s match criterion using element ratios.
 Most labs begin with spectral overlay and, if no differences are observed, move on to a semi-quantitative approach using element ratios.
 For spectral overlay comparisons, ASTM E2926 suggests a signal-to-noise ratio (SNR) of at least 3 to determine whether an element is detectable.
 For element ratio comparisons, ASTM E2926 suggest a signal-to-noise ratio of at least 10.
 These values correspond to limits of detection (LOD) and limits of quantitation (LOQ), respectively, and are further described for µXRF analysis of glass by Ernst et al. in [29].

-All four participating labs were able to correctly associate Q2 with K2 outer using µXRF measurements, resulting in no false exclusions.
+All four participating labs correctly associated Q2 with K2 outer using µXRF measurements, resulting in no false exclusions.
 The false inclusion rate was 8.3 %.
-Two of four labs were able to distinguish K1 outer and Q1 based on the Ca/Fe ratio.
+Two of four labs distinguished K1 outer and Q1 based on the Ca/Fe ratio.
 The third lab noted subtle differences between K1 outer and Q1 (also based on the Ca/Fe ratio), which they indicated suggests an exclusion, but the lab stated that in a casework scenario they would request additional K samples to confirm the differences.
 The fourth lab reported an indistinguishable result; however, this lab only used spectral overlay for comparisons because of poor SNR for certain elemental peaks (SNR < 10).
 It is worth noting that most LA-ICP-MS participants were unable to find reproducible differences for the K1 outer/Q1 pair: four out of five labs reported an association and the remaining lab reported an inconclusive result due to a high relative standard deviation in the measurements (see reference [22] for the LA-ICP-MS inter-laboratory results).
 However, the K1 outer/Q1 pairs that were excluded using µXRF had a low relative standard deviation for the Ca/Fe ratio (RSD < 1.2 %).
 The LA-ICP-MS match criterion (ASTM E2927) applies a minimum 3 % RSD to reduce the risk of false exclusions, while the current µXRF match criterion does not apply a minimum RSD [14, 28].
 The modified match criterion for LA-ICP-MS was selected based on the best compromise between false exclusion and false inclusion rates; the wider interval was a consequence of the better precision of the LA-ICP-MS measurements (typical RSD < 2 %) [14].
 However, it should be noted that a larger number of known fragments may be collected to better account for the inherent heterogeneity of the glass source, which would also reduce the risk of false exclusions.

 3.1.3.
 LIBS Results (Interlaboratory Exercise 1)